ecmwf/metview-python/docs/api/functions/datainfo.rst

    :type fs: :class:`Fieldset`
    :rtype: list of dict

-   A given dict contains the following members:
+   The returned dict contains the following members:

    * index: the index of the field in the fieldset (indexing starts at 0)
    * number_present: the number of non-missing values